Friday, September 12, 2008

-Singin' in the Rain; Comedy/ Musical, USA, 1952; D: Stanley Donen, Gene Kelly, S: Gene Kelly, Debbie Reynolds, Donald O'Connor, Jean Hagen
+Singin' in the Rain; comedy / musical, USA, 1952; D: Stanley Donen, Gene Kelly, S: Gene Kelly, Debbie Reynolds, Donald O'Connor, Jean Hagen

-Shining comedy-musical with great 9 dance sequences in total won a Golden Globe for best actor in a musical or comedy Donald O'Connor and was nominated for 2 Oscars (music, excellent supporting actress Jean Hagen who plays the hilarious blond Lina with an absurdly high-pitch voice) and for a BAFTA (best film), whereas some even consider it the best musical of the 20th century.
+Shining comedy-musical with nine great dance sequences in total won a Golden Globe for best actor in a musical or comedy (Donald O'Connor) and was nominated for two Oscars (music, excellent supporting actress Jean Hagen who plays the hilarious blond Lina with an absurdly high-pitch voice) and for a BAFTA (best film), whereas some even consider it the best musical of the 20th century.
 "Singin in the Rain" astounds with unusually funny moments: for instance, O'Connor dances with a flabby doll and knocks himself on the door so he makes grimaces to "straighten" his face; Don and Lina verbally insult each other while they are acting to be hugging and cuddling for their silent movie; during the shooting of the sound movie, Lina constantly turns her head left-right in front of the microphone, so only her every second word is heard.
 Especially funny is the sneak preview of that film where the sound has been delayed, so Lina speaks with her voice, and then with the voice of a man.
-One could complain about the first 15 minutes which are rather laxly and a few wooden character, but otherwise this nostalgic metafilm musical comedy about the beginning of the sound era in Hollywood is done just right and is still a wonderful story, especially in the legendary sequence where the protagonist is singing in the rain.
+One could complain about the first 15 minutes which are rather lax, and a few wooden characters, but otherwise this nostalgic metafilm musical comedy about the beginning of the sound era in Hollywood is done just right and is still a wonderful story, especially in the legendary sequence where the protagonist is singing in the rain.